coderefinery/train-the-trainer/_episodes/03-teaching-style.md

     > Example: A *competent practitioner* in a Carpentries workshop might have used the shell before and understand how to move around directories and use individual programs, but they might not understand how they can fit these programs together to build scripts and automate large tasks.
+    > Example: A *competent practitioner* in a CodeRefinery workshop is someone that understands the concepts of best software practices and its importance.
+He/she clearly sees the benefits of applying best software practices but he/she does not fully know yet how and what to use for their own projects.

 *   *Expert*: someone who can easily handle situations that are out of the ordinary.